 Research Opportunities for Science Educators (ROSE) Program

-The ROSE (Research Opportunities for Science Educators) Program aims to energize and enhance the teaching of high school science in New Mexico by leveraging the research resources of UNM and the educational resources of PED.
-High school science teachers (ROSE Scholars) join ongoing projects for “hands on” participation in discovery-based research and bring their new ideas, tools and enthusiasm back to their classrooms.
-Over the next several years we expect to build a vibrant statewide community of ROSE Scholars and UNM faculty, facilitating ongoing communication and sharing of educational and scientific resources.
+The ROSE (Research Opportunities for Science Educators) program aims to energize and enhance the teaching of high school science in New Mexico by leveraging the research resources of UNM and the educational resources of PED.
+Middle and high school science teachers (ROSE Scholars) join ongoing projects for “hands on” participation in discovery-based research and bring their new ideas, tools and enthusiasm back to their classrooms.

 • Enabling educators to refresh their knowledge and develop new skills while gaining appreciation for and inspiration from current scientific research;